raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 [Pattern Matching and Recursion]: http://raganwald.com/2018/10/17/recursive-pattern-matching.html "Pattern Matching and Recursion"

-For example, `just` was function that took a string and returned a recognizer that recognized just that string. `follows` was a higher-order function that catenated recognizers together, like this:
+For example, `just` was function that took a string and returned a recognizer that recognized just that string. `follows` was a higher-order function that catenationd recognizers together, like this:

 ```javascript
 follows(just('fu'), just('bar'))('foobar')